 Supreme Court upholds federal ban on guns for domestic abusers

 The U.S. Supreme Court on Friday upheld a federal ban on gun possession for anyone covered by a domestic violence court order.
-The vote was 8-to-1.
+The vote was 8-1.

 But on Friday, the court majority seemed to draw that line more flexibly.